bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 > _Have you wondered yet why you need to use the developer tools to view the bundles generated by Create React App?
 Remember that when you run_ `npm start`_, Create React App builds your application using_ `webpack-dev-server`_.
 To keep things as performant as possible, the bundles generated by_ `webpack-dev-server` _are stored in memory instead of writing them to the file system._

+>

 The JSX in the component’s `render` method has been converted to JavaScript but the `ClassComponent` ES2015 class is left alone.
-This makes sense though as JSX isn’t natively supported by any browser while ES2015 classes have been natively supported by browsers for awhile now.
+This makes sense though as JSX isn't natively supported by any browser while ES2015 classes have been natively supported by browsers for awhile now.

 But what if you need to target a version of a browser that doesn’t support ES2015 classes?
 You can use the <a href="https://caniuse.com/#feat=es6-class" class="markup--anchor markup--p-anchor">“Can I use…”</a> website to see when browsers started supporting ES2105 (or ES6) classes.
 Starting with version 49, Chrome natively supported classes.
 But imagine that you need to support Chrome going back to version 30, a version of Chrome that doesn’t support classes.